akhilthomasattiapillil/Weatherapp/README.md

 ### Step 2: Requirements.txt

-- It has all the libraries used for the project -flask, flask_restplus, flask_api.
+- The libraries used for the project -flask, flask_restplus, flask_api.

 ### Step 3: Creating Docker File